awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 ## Summary

-The Default CMM is an implementation of the CMM interface that serves a majority of use cases, using [keyrings](../../framework/keyring-interface.md) or [master key providers](../../framework/master-key-provider-interface.md) to get and decrypt materials.
+The Default Cryptographic Materials Manager (CMM) is an implementation of the CMM interface that serves a majority of use cases, using [keyrings](../../framework/keyring-interface.md) or [master key providers](../../framework/master-key-provider-interface.md) to get and decrypt materials.